ClojureBridge/drawing/curriculum/create-something.md

 When Clara ran this code, hey, she saw the snowflake was faliing down.

-## Step 3. make the nowflake keeps falling down from top to bottom
+## Step 3. make the snowflake keeps falling down from top to bottom

 Clara got a nice Quil app.
-But, once the snowfake went down beyond the bottom line, that's it.
+But, once the snowflake went down beyond the bottom line, that's it.
 Just a blue background stayed there.
 So, she wanted it to repeat again and again.
-In another word, if the snowfake reaches the bottom, it should come back to the top.
+In another word, if the snowflake reaches the bottom, it should come back to the top.
 Then, it falls down again.

 In terms of programming, what does that mean?